 - Major Activity A: Custodial Duties

-- Secures facilities against vandalism and theft when last to leave or facility is closing.
-Checks that all doors are secured.
+- Secures facilities when you are the last to leave or the facility is closing in order to avoid cases vandalism and theft.
+Check that all doors are secured.

-- Unlocks doors to limitied acess areas for those authorized and ensures lock-up afters (i.e. cooler, dressing rooms, P.A.
+- Unlock doors to limited access areas for authorized personnel and ensure facility lock-up after (i.e. cooler, dressing rooms, P.A.
 Booth, etc.)

-- Completes all neccessary documentation (i.e. compressor room readings, hall user reports, incident and accident reports, etc.)
+- Completes all necessary documentation (i.e. compressor room readings, hall user reports, incident and accident reports, etc.)

-- Major Activity B: Superivor and Maintenance of Facilities
+- Major Activity B: Supervisor and Maintenance of Facilities

-- Directs players and skaters to leave the ic as necessary for resurfacing and at the close of the scheduled ice use periods.
+- Directs players and skaters to leave the ice as necessary for resurfacing and at the close of the scheduled ice use periods.

-- Oversees individuals using the facility.
-Reports individuals or groups abusing facility rules and provides crowd control (i.e. asks loud / boisterous individuals to quiet down during spectator events).
+- Oversees individuals using the facility; Reports individuals or groups abusing facility rules and provides crowd control (i.e. ask loud/boisterous individuals to quiet down during spectator events).

 - Operates Olympia to resurface ice as needed.
-Performs preoperational checks and minor service (i.e. refuelling).
-Performs ice scraping and edging as neccessary and periodically tests P.A. system.
-Reports all malfunctions to supervisor.
+Performs pre-operational checks and minor service (i.e. refueling).
+Performs ice scraping and edging as necessary and periodically tests P.A. system.
+Reports all malfunctions to the supervisor.

-- Operates snowblower, shovels and removes snow from public entrances.
-Checks restricted parking zones and directs vehicle owners to park elsewhere or contact By-Law officer as necessary.
+- Operates snow blower, shovels and removes snow from public entrances.
+Checks restricted parking zones and direct vehicle owners to park elsewhere or contact the By-Law officer, as necessary.

-- Major works demans for moderate to physical agility; light physical strength; and, muscualr strain for long to extended periods while performing regular custodial duties and moving about the facilities.
-Dexterity is required for short periods to operate the Olympia.
+- Majority of work demands moderate levels of physical agility and tenacity, light physical strength, and muscular strain for long to extended periods of time while performing regular custodial duties and moving throughout the facilities.
+Dexterity is required for short periods of time in order to operate the Olympia.

 Mental and Visual Demands

-- Equipment operation demands concentration and attention for short periods.
-Remains alert to abnormal machine and equipment noises.
+- Equipment operation demands concentration and attention for short periods of time.
+Will need to remain alert, in the chance that abnormal machine and equipment noises occur.

 - Requests from patrons occasionally interrupt concentration for short periods.